-Please note: The undergraduate and graduate application deadline for enrollment in Winter 2019 is July 9, 2018.
+Please note: The undergraduate and graduate application deadline is July 5, 2021 for Winter 2022 Trimester.

 Application and Enrollment Deadline Table